Fused K-operators and the $q$-Onsager algebra: Introduction

 The text is organized as follows.
 In Section~\ref{sec2}, the formalism of universal R-matrix is reviewed following~\cite{Dr0}.
-Furthermore, we upgrade the universal K-matrix axioms of \cite{Ko20,AV20} in Definition~\ref{defunivK}.
+Furthermore, we upgrade the universal K-matrix axioms of \cite{AV20,Ko20} in Definition~\ref{defunivK}.
 In our framework, the K-operators are obtained as evaluations of the universal K-matrix $\mathfrak{K} \in B \otimes H$ (if it exists) satisfying a $\psi$-twisted universal reflection equation, see Proposition~\ref{propRE}.
-In this section, we also review basic definitions of the quantum loop algebra $H=\Loop$, the $q$-Onsager algebra $O_q$ and its alternating central extension $B={\cal A}_q$.
+In this section, we also review basic definitions of the quantum loop algebra~${H=\Loop}$, the $q$-Onsager algebra $O_q$ and its alternating central extension $B={\mathcal A}_q$.

-In Sections~\ref{analysUq}-\ref{sec5}, we develop \textit{Universal fusion method (I)}.
-Namely, Section~\ref{analysUq} is devoted to a detailed analysis of the tensor product of evaluation representations of $\Loop$ and their formal-parameter versions.
-In Section~\ref{sec4}, we assume existence of a universal K-matrix $\mathfrak{K}$ for a comodule algebra $B$ and a certain twist pair.
+In Sections~\ref{analysUq}--\ref{sec5}, we develop the universal fusion method.
+Namely, Section~\ref{analysUq} is devoted to a~detailed analysis of the tensor product of evaluation representations of $\Loop$ and their formal-parameter versions.
+In Section~\ref{sec4}, we assume existence of a~universal K-matrix $\mathfrak{K}$ for a~comodule algebra $B$ and a~certain twist pair.
 The L-operators and K-operators of spin-$j$ are defined as formal evaluations of $\mathfrak{R}$ and $\mathfrak{K}$, respectively; see Definitions~\ref{defL} and~\ref{defbK}.
 The main results of this section are the so-called `fusion' relations satisfied by the L- and K-operators of spin-$j$, see Propositions~\ref{propfusR} and~\ref{propfusK}, respectively.
-In Section~\ref{sec5}, we do not assume existence of a universal K-matrix for ${\cal A}_q$, and instead introduce \textit{fused K-operators} of spin-$j$ in Definition~\ref{spinjfusedK} by a recursion based on the fundamental K-operator giving the reflection algebra presentation of ${\cal A}_q$.
-Theorem~\ref{prop:fusedRE} shows that they satisfy the reflection equation~\eqref{genREAj} \textsl{for all choices of $j_1$, $j_2$}.
+In Section~\ref{sec5}, we do not assume existence of a~universal K-matrix for ${\mathcal A}_q$, and instead introduce \textit{fused K-operators} of spin-$j$ in Definition~\ref{spinjfusedK} by a recursion based on the fundamental K-operator giving the reflection algebra presentation of ${\mathcal A}_q$.
+Theorem~\ref{prop:fusedRE} shows that they satisfy the reflection equation~\eqref{genREAj} \textit{for all choices of~$j_1$,~$j_2$}.
 Explicit expressions of the fused K-operators for $j=1,\tha$ are derived in Section~\ref{sec5.3}.
 We also give compact expressions for the fused R-matrices and the fused K-operators in~\eqref{dvpR},~\eqref{dvpK}, solely in terms of the fundamental R-matrix and K-operator.
+In Section~\ref{sec6}, the precise relation between the spin-$j$ K-operators from Section~\ref{sec4} and the fused K-operators from Section~\ref{sec5} leads to Conjecture~\ref{conj1}, with supporting evidence discussed.
+Finally, in the concluding Section~\ref{sec8}, we give a brief summary of our results and discuss a few perspectives of applications of the K-operator formalism to quantum integrable systems.